winitzki/scall/tutorial/programming_dhall.md

   = λ(y : Y) → y (identity A)
 ```

-We begin by showing that, for any `fa : F A`, the value `inY fa` is automatically a natural transformation of type `Y`.
+We have imposed a requirement that any value of type `Y` must be a natural transformation.
-This is necessary because we have imposed a requirement that any value of type `Y` must be a natural transformation.
+So, we need to begin by showing that, for any `fa : F A`, the value `inY fa` is automatically a natural transformation of type `Y`.

 The naturality law corresponding to the type `Y = ∀(B : Type) → (A → B) → F B` says that, for any `y : Y` and any types `B`, `C`, and for any functions `f : A → B`, `g : B → C`, the following equation must hold: